Irresponsible Guy Blames Mental Health For Starving Friend's Pet Spider To Death

 FunBear8523, a Reddit user, shared a post on the "AITA" subreddit, seeking opinions on a situation involving her pet jumping spider and a friend.
 FunBear8523 is studying zoology at university and has a pet spider that means a lot to her.

 She was struggling with being away from home while her dad was in the hospital, so she asked her friend, who was also studying zoology, to look after the spider while she was gone.
-The friend agreed and even claimed to be an animal lover, so FunBear8523 gave him all the equipment and food he needed to care for the spider.
+The friend agreed and even claimed to be an animal lover, so FunBear8523 provided him with all the equipment and food he needed to care for the spider.

 FunBear8523 says she checked in on the spider regularly, and the friend assured her that it was healthy and active, though he never sent any pictures.
-However, just before Christmas, the friend told FunBear8523 she had to come back and retrieve the spider.
+However, just before Christmas, the friend told FunBear8523 that she had to come back and retrieve the spider.

 Here's how the AITA community responded to her post.